approov/quickstart-nodejs-express-token-check/servers/hello/src/approov-protected-server/token-binding-check/README.md

 cp .env.example .env
 ```

-Edit each file and add the [dummy secret](/README.md#the-dummy-secret) to it in order to be able to test the Approov integration with the provided [Postman collection](https://github.com/approov/postman-collections/blob/master/quickstarts/hello-world/hello-world.postman_curl_requests_examples.md).
+Edit the `.env` file and add the [dummy secret](/README.md#the-dummy-secret) to it in order to be able to test the Approov integration with the provided [Postman collection](https://github.com/approov/postman-collections/blob/master/quickstarts/hello-world/hello-world.postman_curl_requests_examples.md).

 [TOC](#toc---table-of-contents)